BartoszOrnoch/blackjack/README.md

     - vsComputer: user plays versus bot
     - multiplayer: 2-4 players fight between each other

-To play the game fork/download project and run index.html in your internet browser.
+To play the game clone/download the project and run index.html file in your internet browser.

 Project uses free API -> https://deckofcardsapi.com/.
 Whole game's logic relies on two objects: Game and Player.
 Shown below there is description of their properties and methods.